rLegacy/notes/character ideas.md

 ## Stats at level 5
 ### Progression
-- lvl 1 fighter, take archery fighting style
+- lvl 1 fighter, take archery fighting style, we get second wind!
 - lvl 2-5 artificer
     - infusions
         - repeating shot
             - This magic weapon grants a + 1 bonus to attack and damage rolls made with it when it's used to make a ranged attack, and it ignores the loading property if it has it.
             - If you load no ammunition in the weapon, it produces its own, automatically creating one piece of magic ammunition when you make a ranged attack with it.
 The ammunition created by the weapon vanishes the instant after it hits or misses a target.
+        - enhanced defense (skip and boost someone else's weapon/focus)
+            - A creature gains a +1 bonus to Armor Class while wearing (armor) or wielding (shield) the infused item.
+            - The bonus increases to +2 when you reach 10th level in this class.
     - 4th level ASI: Sharpshooter
         - You have mastered ranged weapons and can make shots that others find impossible.
 You gain the following benefits:
             - Attacking at long range doesn't impose disadvantage on your ranged weapon attack rolls.